Cold weather means extreme outdoor conditions and requires specialized skills to survive and thrive.

 “You may loan your last dollar to a friend; but never loan him your axe, unless you are certain that he knows how to use it.” ― Horace Kephart

-- Eligible Students: minimum age 16 with parental consent – enrollment maximum 12
+- Eligible Students: adults and teenagers age 16 with parental consent – enrollment maximum 12

 - Requirements: none

 - Schedule: begins on Sunday at 12:00 pm – ends on Friday at 12:00 pm (noon)

 - Location: just north of Mount Shasta, California

 - Accommodations: primitive outdoor camping and a cozy community tent and tipi with wood heat for indoor class time